 The 2018 Summer Games began on Friday June 8 at Nickerson Field at Boston University.
 We were excited to have Trenni Kusnierek of NBC Sports Boston co-host the 2018 Summer Games Opening Ceremonies with Special Olympics athlete, Amanda Church!

 Trenni is a sports anchor/reporter for NBC Sports Boston.
 She has worked in sports journalism since 2000, starting her career in Eau Claire, WI and since has worked in Milwaukee, Pittsburgh, Boston, and at the national level for the MLB Network, ABC Sports and Big Ten Network.
 Trenni has had the opportunity to cover all four major sports, including the World Series and the Super Bowl.
 She has also reported from national championship games, three Olympic Games and PGA majors.

 Amanda is a Special Olympics athlete with the Life Program on the Cape.
 Amanda has been competing in Special Olympics for more than 15 years and currently competes in basketball, swimming, and soccer.
 She represented the United States in swimming at the 2015 World Games in Los Angeles!
-Amanda will be hosting the Opening Ceremonies for the second year in a row!
+This was Amanda’s second time hosting the Opening Ceremonies!

 The Largest Annual Special Olympics Event in Massachusetts

 Special Olympics Massachusetts Summer Games is hosted every June in Boston and it serves as the season ending state tournaments for our spring sports:

 Fans – including friends, family and locals – are encouraged to come out to support the 2,000+ athletes as they go for gold.
 The event is free to attend including access to all events.
 The tournament is run rain or shine and many events are indoors and offer shade to spectators.